Jimmy Kimmel: Influences

 Kimmel's biggest influences in comedy are David Letterman and Howard Stern.
 Kimmel has said of Letterman, "His show was just so weird and different.
 I'd never seen anything like it.
 I didn't know anyone who had a sense of humor like that."
-Kimmel has often joked that the only reason he got into show business was to be friends with Letterman; he has also questioned why anybody would watch his show instead of Letterman's.
+Kimmel has often joked that the only reason he got into show business was to be friends with Letterman; he has questioned why anybody would watch his show instead of Letterman's.